-Cruise ships must be one of the places where those in a chair or with walking difficulties can really see the world and enjoy the hotel.
+Cruise ships must be one of the places where those in a chair or with walking difficulties can really see the world and enjoy the floating hotel.
 Almost everywhere on the ship is accessible to the point of having a hoist at a swimming pool on most ships.
-Lifts and ramps, parking areas for those who can walk away from their chairs and places to see shows for those who have to stay in their chairs are all found on most ships.
+(River Cruising is not so easy).
+Lifts and ramps, parking areas for those who can walk away from their chairs and places to see shows for those who have to stay in their chairs are all found on most ocean ships.
 Then the excursions that the ships provide are clearly explained and where there is a tour that will help those with mechanical aids they will tell you.
 There are of course some places like St Petersburg where coach drivers do not have to assist chairs in any way and you should not expect it and plan for the worst.

 Most ships have a ‘disability team‘ who need to be informed of the passengers disability, possible medical emergencies and drugs they are on.
 And you must be fully insured because if the ship feels they are unable to cope with your medical demands you will be asked to or advised to leave the ship, often at your own expense.
 If you are medically air lifted off the ship, this is a hugely expensive operation.